North Carolina: Gerrymandering

 The state has been sued for racially gerrymandering the districts, which resulted in minority voting power being diluted in some areas, resulting in skewed representation.
-In 2000, the District Court ruled that the 12th District was an illegal racial gerrymander.
+In 2000, the U.S. District Court for the Eastern District of North Carolina ruled that the 12th congressional district was an illegal racial gerrymander.
 This was again appealed, now as Easley v.
 Cromartie.
-The U.S. Supreme Court reversed the District Court in 2001 and ruled that the 12th district boundaries were not racially based but was a partisan gerrymander.
+The U.S. Supreme Court reversed the Eastern District of North Carolina in 2001 and ruled that the 12th district boundaries were not racially based but was a partisan gerrymander.
 They said this was a political question that the courts should not rule upon.

 In 2015, federal courts again ordered redistricting.
-Two suits challenging the state congressional district map were led by "two dozen voters, the state Democratic Party, the state chapter of the League of Women Voters, and the interest group Common Cause".
+Two lawsuits challenging the state congressional district map were led by "two dozen voters, the state Democratic Party, the state chapter of the League of Women Voters, and the interest group Common Cause".
 They contend that the redistricting resulted in deliberate under-representation of a substantial portion of voters.
-This case reached the United States Supreme Court in March 2019, which also heard a related partisan gerrymandering case from Maryland.
+This case reached the U.S. Supreme Court in March 2019, which also heard a related partisan gerrymandering case from Maryland.

+On February 4, 2022, the North Carolina Supreme Court struck down the congressional and state legislative district maps drawn by the GOP-controlled General Assembly on terms of partisan gerrymandering in a 4–3 ruling.
+Later that month, a panel of three former judges chosen by the Wake County Superior Court drew and approved a remedial congressional map after the new map proposed by the General Assembly was struck down by the North Carolina Supreme Court.
+Though, the state legislative maps proposed by the General Assembly were allowed to be used.
+The General Assembly would then redraw all three maps for the 2024 elections in the state.